lancej1022/enterprise-saas/apps/web/README.md

 ## Continuous Integration

-We continuously deploy ztunes using Github CI.
 See `deploy.yml` for how this is done.

 One important thing to observe here is that the order of updates does matter.
 We recommend, as a default: